-We are not allowing bus notes to alternate locations due to COVID and physical distrancing requirements.
+We are not allowing bus notes to alternate locations due to COVID.

 The school will follow RSU #9 transportation policies with regard to general bussing procedures.

 Students should be on time at the designated school bus stops and should wait until the bus comes to a complete stop before attempting to enter.